Horsley

 Horsley is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Horsley's dwelling structure, as per the latest Census, consisted of 95.5% houses and 4.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Regional NSW's 82.6% houses and 17.4% other dwellings.
-Home ownership in Horsley stood at 29.7%, with mortgaged dwellings at 53.1% and rented ones at 17.2%.
+The dwelling structure in Horsley, as per the latest Census, consisted of 95.5% houses and 4.4% other dwellings such as semi-detached properties, apartments, and 'other' dwellings.
+This is compared to Regional NSW's 82.6% houses and 17.4% other dwellings.
+Home ownership in Horsley stood at 29.7%, with the remaining dwellings either mortgaged (53.1%) or rented (17.2%).
 The median monthly mortgage repayment was $2,167, above Regional NSW's average of $1,733.
-The median weekly rent in Horsley was $500, compared to Regional NSW's $330.
-Nationally, Horsley's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The median weekly rent in Horsley was recorded at $500, compared to Regional NSW's $330.
+Nationally, Horsley's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing